JennEYoon/DeFi-ml/pyfinance/Capital21C/readme.md

  * Apologize to Eli, and ask him to delete my previous PR attempt.
 Since it failed, wink.

 Say hello to Juan and send him an email to check-in.
+Send greeting emails to people who were at the Friday networking :-)